Brandeis-Library/OAFRWP/README.md

   - ✅ `budget.csv`
   - ✅ `cred.csv` (user credentials)
   - ✅ `urls.csv` (if exists)
+  - ✅ Files from `/files` directory (scans filesystem and registers existing files in database)
-- **Note**: Files table is created but files are not migrated from filesystem (files uploaded after migration will be tracked automatically)
+- **Note**: Files are scanned from the `/files` directory and their metadata (filename, size, email extracted from filename, file path) is registered in the database.
+Files uploaded after migration will be tracked automatically.

 #### Step 3: Test Migration
 ```bash